On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\textbf{Diffusion models.} \citez{data_leakage_1,data_leakage_2,data_leakage_3} initially investigated the issue of training data leakage in diffusion models, including Stable Diffusion and Imagen.
-The empirical results in \cite{data_leakage_1,data_leakage_3} shed insights into the potential of diffusion models to merely memorize different entities contained within the training data and subsequently combine them as outputs during the inference stage.
-Complementing this, \citez{data_leakage_2} employed a brute-force technique to further validate and reinforce the existence of data replication in diffusion models.
-This involves providing the diffusion model with diverse inputs, resulting in the generation of a substantial volume of data.
-Subsequently, a filter was executed to identify replicated images that closely resemble the original training data at almost a pixel-perfect level.
+\textbf{Attacks.} \citet{data_leakage_1,data_leakage_2,data_leakage_3} first investigated the issue of training data leakage in DMs, including Stable Diffusion and Imagen.
+The empirical studies in~\citep{data_leakage_1,data_leakage_3} revealed that DMs could memorize and reproduce various elements of the training data as outputs during inference.
+Complementing this, \citet{data_leakage_2} utilized a brute-force method to verify the occurrence of data replication in DMs.
+By inputting a wide array of prompts with different random seeds, they generated a large volume of data and then applied a filtering process, revealing numerous instances of replicated images that bore a striking resemblance to the training data, some at a near pixel-perfect level.